Cuomo apologizes, says he didn't know he was making women uncomfortable and rejects calls to resign - KION546

 Lindsey Boylan, another former aide, alleged that in 2018, the Democratic governor kissed her on the lips following a one-on-one briefing in his New York City office.

-Cuomo firmly denied the allegations in a press conference in December when Boylan first made them.
-CNN has not been able to corroborate the allegations, and when asked for further comment, Boylan replied that she was letting her Medium post speak for itself.
+Cuomo firmly denied the allegations in a news conference in December when Boylan first made them.
+CNN has not been able to corroborate the allegations, and when asked for further comment about the allegations, Boylan replied that she was letting her Medium post speak for itself.

-Cuomo is also accused of making an unwanted advance toward a woman at a 2019 wedding, The New York Times first reported on Monday evening and a friend of the woman who says they witnessed the incident told CNN on Tuesday.

-The woman, Anna Ruch, told the Times that Cuomo approached her during a crowded wedding reception in New York in 2019.
-Ruch told the newspaper she thanked Cuomo for his toast to the newlyweds, and in response, she says he put his hand on her bare lower back, which the Times said was exposed in an open-back dress.
-The Times published a single photo of Ruch and Cuomo at the event, in which Cuomo appears to be placing his hands around Ruch’s face, but it is unclear what happened in that moment.

 Comments

-Note: This story has been updated with additional developments and background.